paypal-examples/v6-web-sdk-sample-integration/client/components/p24Payments/html/README.md

 - Verify your merchant account has P24 enabled
 - Check if merchant country is supported
 - Contact PayPal support for merchant account eligibility

-## Important Notes

-- **Required Fields**: P24 requires both name and email fields for the payer
-- **Geographic Availability**: P24 is primarily available in Poland
-- **Presentation Mode**: This implementation uses popup mode for the payment flow

 ## Documentation